stewartreichling/google-cloud-functions_cloud-build-integration/README.md

-# Commit to repo -> deploy workflow with Google Cloud Functions
+# Automated deployments to Google Cloud Functions: commit, push, deploy

 ## Overview

-This example shows you how to set up a commit to git repo -> deploy workflow.
+This example shows integrating Cloud Build with Cloud Functions to enable an automated deployment workflow.
 At a high level, the goal is to enable you to:
 * modify code locally
 * commit and push that change to a remote repository
 * trigger a deployment to Google Cloud Functions using the updated code

-We use the following products:
+The example uses the following products:
 * Cloud Functions
 * Cloud Build
 * Cloud Source Repositories